 “We had better get back,” I told her quietly, just as I heard a noise.
 I switched the light off scrambling into a ditch to hide in.
 Above us an aircraft of alien origin appeared, if it wasn’t for the bright full moon, we would not see it as the ship was illuminated.
 It moved quietly and slowly, but not appear to be searching for anyone or anything.
 The ship just looked like it was lazily making its way across the sky.
 We gave it another five minutes before we rapidly made it back up the trail and into the Mountain.

 “Wow, that was really lucky,” I locked the door back in place as I spoke then we both broke out into uncontrollable laughter.

 “That was very close; do you think they were searching for someone?”
 Mac asked, now looking worried.

 “No, I think they were just passing overhead,” I returned, taking off my boots.
 Both of us changed quickly, with a lot on our minds.

 “We better head back before they notice we are missing,” Mac suggested looking at her watch.
-I quickly descended the ladder and made it down to the water.
-Mac followed me down and was soon wrapping towels around us.
+I quickly descended the ladder, making my way back down to the water.
+Mac followed me down into the water, but we were soon on the beach, towelling ourselves off.
 I led the way back up to the Fifth level to have a shower.

-After the shower and getting changed, I headed back down to Level two and the Control room.
-I picked up a headset and batteries and put it on, before taking a seat at the UK computer.
-It was already booted up so I set it to scan frequencies.
+After the shower and getting changed, I headed back down to Level Two and the Operations Room.
+I picked up a headset and batteries putting it on, before taking a seat at the UK computer.
+It was already booted up, so I set it to scan frequencies.